neerajnair72/PHP-behat-appium-sample/README.md

 ## About LambdaTest

-[LambdaTest](https://www.lambdatest.com/?utm_source=github&utm_medium=repo&utm_campaign=behat-selenium-sample) is a leading test execution and orchestration platform that is fast, reliable, scalable, and secure.
+[LambdaTest](https://www.lambdatest.com/?utm_source=github&utm_medium=repo&utm_campaign=behat-appium-sample) is a leading test execution and orchestration platform that is fast, reliable, scalable, and secure.
 It allows users to run both manual and automated testing of web and mobile apps across 3000+ different browsers, operating systems, and real device combinations.
 Using LambdaTest, businesses can ensure quicker developer feedback and hence achieve faster go to market.
 Over 500 enterprises and 1 Million + users across 130+ countries rely on LambdaTest for their testing needs.

 ### Features

-* Run Selenium, Cypress, Puppeteer, Playwright, and Appium automation tests across 3000+ real desktop and mobile environments.
+* Run appium, Cypress, Puppeteer, Playwright, and Appium automation tests across 3000+ real desktop and mobile environments.
 * Real-time cross browser testing on 3000+ environments.
 * Test on Real device cloud
 * Blazing fast test automation with HyperExecute